modelica-tools/csv-compare/README.md

 Is the default operation mode and compares a given compare file with a base file where "compare " is the value that is to be compared to the base file.

 ### CsvTreeCompare
 A given compare directory is recursively browsed for .csv files.
-When a compare csv file has been found the tool searches the second argument, the base directory for the existance of a csv file with the same name as the compare csv.
+When a compare csv file has been found the tool searches the second argument, the base directory for the existence of a csv file with the same name as the compare csv.
 If the file is not found the tool searches for a base csv in the same tree as the compare csv.
 I.e.
 ```
 compare.exe -m csvtreecompare c:\temp\compare c:\temp\base
 ```